Triatoma sanguisuga

-Triatoma sanguisuga, also known as the Eastern Bloodsucking Conenose, is an insect of the Triatominae subfamily, known as kissing bugs.
-It is found throughout North America and Latin America, and is common in the Southeastern United States.
+Triatoma sanguisuga, also known as the eastern bloodsucking conenose, is an insect of the Triatominae subfamily, known as kissing bugs.

+Taxonomy

+It was first described by John Lawrence LeConte in 1855 and named Conorhinus sanguisuga.

+Description

 They are generally 16 to 21 mm long, black or dark brown, with six reddish-orange spots along each side of a wide abdomen.
 They are winged, have kinked, six-segmented antennae, and have a slender, tapered proboscis used for feeding.

+Distribution

+It is found throughout North America and Latin America, and is common in the Southeastern United States..
+Its range within the eastern United States is south of Pennsylvania, in the midwest north to Ohio and Missouri and in the southwest to Arizona.

+Life cycle

-The female Triatoma sanguisuga typically lays eggs 4 to 6 days after a blood meal.
+The female Triatoma sanguisuga typically lays eggs four to six days after a blood meal.
 One female may lay hundreds of eggs in its lifetime.
-After the egg hatches, the immature bug takes a blood meal and molts 8 times before reaching maturity.
+After the egg hatches, the immature bug takes a blood meal and molts eight times before reaching maturity.
 Triatoma sanguisuga feeds on blood from mammals such as raccoons, rats, dogs, cats, and humans.
 In addition, tree frogs can be a significant source of food.